 Conservation is central to the Baringo Fishing Competition.
 It is our firm belief that sport fishing and events that bring together various stakeholders such as the Baringo Fishing Competition can be important catalysts in preserving important ecosystems and promoting sustainable management of fish stocks.

 The Kenya Fisheries Department, as well as community groups and stakeholders, have been actively engaged in the planning and organizing of the competition.
 We actively promote catch and release fishing and the use of angling as a tool to monitor fish populations.
 We hope that participating anglers view themselves as stewards of the environment – working to sustain Kenya’s natural lake and river resources.
 With an emphasis on youth participation, the Baringo Fishing Competition hopes to install these values in the next generation of Kenyan fishermen and women.
-Fish release techniques, watershed management, fish habitat, aquatic insect, bird and animal life, fishing etiquette, and the protection and restoration of freshwater fisheries are some of the topics that will be discussed during the course of the competition.
+Fish release techniques, watershed management, fish habitat, aquatic insect, bird and animal life, fishing etiquette, and the protection and restoration of freshwater fisheries are some of the topics that are discussed during the course of the competition.

 Supporting Local Fisheries